|

 -

-Create and share your poems in a supportive and positive workshop-based class.
-Explore innovative techniques and diverse sources of inspiration to take your poetry to a new level.
-Learn surefire ways to get “unstuck.”
-Each class features creative revision techniques, in-class writing exercises, writing prompts and ideas to inspire.
+Create and share your poetry in a supportive workshop environment.
+Explore innovative techniques and diverse sources of inspiration, overcome creative blocks and take your poetry to a new level through writing exercises and guided revision.

 |